 Juggling multiple projects at a time can be stressful and you may start to feel overwhelmed sometimes, so it’s more than acceptable to ask a colleague to cover a task you may not have time to complete.
 There is no shame in admitting you have too much on your plate as a beginner, and overall it will benefit your mental health by not being over-stressed whilst you are still trying to get the hang of things.

-Skills to succeed
+Skills to succeed as an email developer

 Starting in email development, you need a dynamic set of skills that will help you succeed in your new role.
 From more obvious skills such as knowledge of HTML and CSS, to more personal skills such as understanding your client’s needs.
 Being able to pick up new software and learning new skills quickly will benefit you greatly.
 There are a number of different tools that I have had to learn since starting and I expect to keep learning many more as I carry on my career in email development.